Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 If you or a loved one has been diagnosed with multiple myeloma, you may feel overwhelmed by cancer treatment options.
 Although myeloma is generally not curable, the effectiveness of new treatments continues to increase survival.

 Your hematologist-oncologist, or blood cancer specialist, will recommend a treatment regimen based on multiple factors.
-Details about your age, overall health, and stage of myeloma, as well as any other conditions you may have, all play a role in determining which treatment will work best for you.
-In shared decision-making, you and your doctor work together to choose a treatment plan based on your preferences, priorities, and goals.
+Details about your age, overall health, and stage of myeloma, as well as any other conditions you may have, all play roles in determining which treatment will work best for you.
+In shared decision-making, you and your oncology specialist work together to choose a treatment plan based on your preferences, priorities, and goals.
 This article will help you weigh the risks and benefits of different myeloma treatment options to prepare you for an informed discussion with your doctor.

 General Risks and Benefits of Cancer Treatment

-Multiple myeloma is an uncommon type of blood cancer that affects plasma cells, a type of white blood cell that makes antibodies to help fight viruses.
+Multiple myeloma is an uncommon type of blood cancer that affects plasma cells, a type of white blood cell that makes antibodies (immune system proteins) to help fight infection.
 Myeloma causes a person’s plasma cells to grow abnormally and at a rapid, uncontrolled rate.

-Cancer treatments are designed to stop or slow disease progression by killing cancer cells.
+Cancer treatments have been shown in clinical trials to stop or slow disease progression by killing cancer cells.
 Doctors prescribe treatments to give a person a better chance of living longer with as few cancer symptoms as possible.

 Some treatments have serious side effects that sound scary but are very rare.
-Therapies also may have extremely positive potential benefits, but the results may be relatively short-lived.
-Your personal preferences are important to consider when choosing a treatment, including how you value extra time (months or years) versus side effects that may reduce your quality of life or independence, as well as the financial burden of the treatments.
+Therapies also may have very positive potential benefits, but the results may be relatively short-lived.
+Your personal preferences are important when choosing a treatment.
+These factors include how you value extra time (months or years) versus side effects that may reduce your quality of life or independence, as well as the financial burden of the treatments.

 Myeloma Treatment Risks and Benefits

 There are numerous treatments for myeloma.
 Often your doctor will design a regimen that includes multiple therapies.
-The potential benefits and risks of each of the most common treatment options are reviewed below.
+The potential benefits and risks of the most common treatment options are reviewed below.

 Myeloma treatment works best when taken exactly as directed.
 Read more about the importance of staying on myeloma treatment.